-- The Computer trusted platform has malfunctioned issue seems to be caused by a corruption of the TPM.
+- The Computer trusted platform's malfunctioning issue seems to be caused by a corruption of the TPM.

 - Clearing the TPM keys is one of the easiest ways to fix this problem on your PC.

-- If that doesn't help, disabling certain Windows components should be your next step.
+- If that doesn't help, disabling specific Windows components should be your next step.

 The Trusted Platform Module is used to protect your PC, but some users reported the error saying Your computer trusted platform has malfunctioned on their computer.

-As you might know, the TPM is used to securely store your credentials, and if there’s an issue with this feature, you might not be able to log in to certain services.
+TPM is used to store your credentials securely, and if there’s an issue with this feature, you might not be able to log in to specific services.

-It seems that this error could be triggered by the new PC Health Check app released by Microsoft that allows you to quickly check whether your PC is upgradeable to Windows 11.
+This error could be triggered by Microsoft’s new PC Health Check app, which allows you to check whether your PC is upgradeable to Windows 11 quickly.

-We believe at least some of the quick tips from below should fix the issue.
-Do keep in mind that installed Windows components can sometimes cause this problem as well.
+We believe at least some of the quick tips below should fix the issue.
+However, remember that installed Windows components can also cause this problem.